freezy/dmd-extensions/README.md

    double the size of the source frame size.

 The above mainly applies to hardware displays, which are limited to a fixed resolution.
 However, it's also possible to upscale frames to the virtual DMD.
-In order to do that, enable the `scaletohd` option and set the appropriate `scalermode`.
+In order to do that, set `scalermode` so to either `doubler` or `scale2x`.

 ## Install Instructions